 ABLE builds upon a training developed by Dr. Ervin Staub, the Founding Director of the UMass Amherst Psychology of Peace and Violence Program, to help police officers stop unnecessary harmful behavior by fellow officers.
 In 2014, Dr. Staub, other experts, and the New Orleans Police Department developed the successful Ethical Policing Is Courageous (EPIC) Peer Intervention Program in New Orleans.
-The ABLE Project builds upon EPIC and Dr. Staub’s prior work to develop and deliver practical, scenario-based training for police agencies in the strategies and tactics of police peer intervention.
+ABLE builds upon EPIC and Dr. Staub’s prior work to develop and deliver practical, scenario-based training for police agencies in the strategies and tactics of police peer intervention.

 ABLE guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
 ABLE also provides a wide array of resources to communities and law enforcement agencies across the country interested in adopting ABLE.

-The ABLE Project is led by Director Lisa A. Kurtz and is housed at the Center for Innovations in Community Safety (CICS).
+ABLE is led by Director Lisa A. Kurtz and is housed at the Center for Innovations in Community Safety (CICS).
 CICS is led by Executive Director Tahir Duckett and Faculty Co-Directors Professor Christy Lopez and Professor Rosa Brooks.
 The ABLE Board of Advisors is chaired by Sheppard Mullin Partner Jonathan Aronie and is comprised of law enforcement, civil rights, social justice, and academic experts from across the country, including Commissioner Danielle Outlaw, Commissioner Michael Harrison, Mr. Roy Austin, and Dr. Tracie Keesee, among many others.

-The work of the ABLE Project is further guided by our Corporate Advisory Group and our Research Advisory Board.
-A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to the ABLE Project’s many activities.
+The work of ABLE is further guided by our Corporate Advisory Group and our Research Advisory Board.
+A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to ABLE’s many activities.